mohandsakr/my-problem-solving-solutions-on-codeforces.com/README.md

 # my-problem-solving-solutions-on-codeforces.com

-it is the codes and the link for the problem i solved and i solving i will update this frequently with my new solutions .
-Note that : it is not my coding style . the style may be not good that because of the contest and my trying to solve this fast . note also you will find the link of the question in the comments in the code . feel free to conatact me mohandsakr69@gmail.com if you see an error please notify me at mohandsakr69@gmail.com and folow mym blog :https://mohandsakr.wordpress.com . for more solutions and expalinings. happy coding and good luck. mohand sakr.
+It is the code and the link for the problems I have solved.
+I will update this often with my new solutions.

+Note that it is not my coding style.
+The style may not be good because of the contest, and I am trying to solve this fast.
+You will find the link to the question in the comments of the code.
+Feel free to contact me at mohandsakr69@gmail.com.
+If you see an error, please let me know at mohandsakr69@gmail.com and follow my blog at https://mohandsakr.wordpress.com. for more solutions and explanations.
+Happy coding and good luck.
+Mohand sakr.